 Butterfly and moth collecting is a hobby that many people enjoy, and the cecropia moth is the “jewel” of many collections.
 Many more people take just as much pleasure out of spying a live moth resting on a backyard tree.

-This is one of the giant silkworm moths that may be declining in parts of its range because of parasitism of a tachnid fly that was introduced to battle the invasive, destructive, nonnative gypsy moth.
+This is one of the giant silkworm moths that may be declining in parts of its range because of parasitism of a tachnid fly that was introduced to battle the invasive, destructive, nonnative spongy moth.

 In 1956, researchers reported a major breakthrough in their understanding of insect metamorphosis: they had isolated a hormone that, when it's being produced in large enough quantities, permits a caterpillar to keep growing and repeatedly molting into larger caterpillars ― but when the insect's body stops producing the hormone, it molts into a winged, sexually mature adult.
 The hormone is now called "juvenile hormone" or JH.
 The initial 1956 discovery was made using larvae of a cecropia moth!